The Third Part of the Pilgrim's Progress: Plot

 Tender-Conscience, a native of the town of Vain Delights goes on the pilgrimage of Christian and Christiana to the Celestial City.
 He stops at some of the same places as they, but he encounters new places not visited by either Christian or Christiana and her party.

 All of the lands that are outside of the Wicket Gate and the area encompassed by the "walls and borders of that region, wherein lay the way to the heavenly country" are known as the "Valley of Destruction."
 The time that Tender-Conscience begins his pilgrimage is a time of drought and heat, which is emblematic of a time of the persecution.
 Some of them are deterred in their progress, and return to their old homes in the Valley of Destruction during the night.

 Tender-Conscience has a difficult time crossing the Slough of Despond, and he does not get by it without being covered in mud from it.
 This mud has the effect of weakening the body and blinding his eyes, and Tender-Conscience gropes along until he is overshadowed by a bright cloud from which a hand appears that washes away the mud enabling Tender-Conscience to continue his journey with vigor.

 At the Wicket Gate Tender-Conscience does not escape the arrows shot against callers from Beelzebub's castle.
 These stick to his flesh and cause him to bleed profusely.
 Good-Will lets him in, and registers his name as a pilgrim.
 He gives Tender-Conscience a crutch that is made of wood from the Tree of Life (Lignum Vitæ).
-This crutch stanches the bleeding and strengthens Tender-Conscience, who must bear with the arrows of Beelzebub until he reaches the House of the Interpreter.
+This crutch staunches the bleeding and strengthens Tender-Conscience, who must bear with the arrows of Beelzebub until he reaches the House of the Interpreter.

 The Interpreter removes the arrows of Beelzebub from Tender-Conscience's body and lodges him for the night, showing him the same emblems and scenes enjoyed by Christian, Christiana, and their children and companions.
 The next day the Interpreter goes a little way with Tender-Conscience to where the King's Highway is walled on either side by the Wall of Salvation.
 Before they reach this wall they come to two farms on either side of the way.
 The farm on the right is well-cared for and the one on the left is not.
 The Interpreter tells Tender-Conscience that this provides an example to pilgrims that they should be like the caretaker of the farm on the right, who gradually improved his farm until it was in its present good condition.